bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Add emojis / icons to the mod name (Look at how the water gun mod makes them show up in game on the infopanel)

+-- TODO Double check that no stickers of any kind can be applied to the attackentity / turtle

 -- TODO So, the normal turrets infobox reflects whatever light effects (from shooting) that the turret produces.
 --      Are we going to be able to (cheaply) replicate that effect?